I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Those threats include the expansion of agriculture, destruction of forests for logging and mining, and illegal hunting for food and the exotic pet trade.
 The scientists involved in the study say climate change and emerging diseases will also have an additional negative impact on primates.

 The BBC notes that “Poverty and civil unrest [are] driving forces for hunting—in the poorest parts of the world many people are being driven to hunting primates in order to feed themselves.”

 Anthony Rylands is a senior research scientist with Conservation International and one of the 31 co-authors of the Science Advances report.
-He says that forests in Southeast Asia and in the Amazon and vanishing: “we’re seeing enormous areas destroyed, which you never saw 20 years ago.”
+He says that forests in Southeast Asia and in the Amazon are vanishing: “we’re seeing enormous areas destroyed, which you never saw 20 years ago.”

 Other habitats are being degraded.
 Here are some numbers from the David Shepherd Wildlife Foundation: